 Discusses the authority different levels of government, from the state legislatures to the federal judiciary, exercise over public land.
 Analyzes the legal regimes governing water, minerals, grazing land, timberland, and wildlife.
 This title is also available on West Academic (available on campus or with West Academic account).

-Public Natural Resources Law (George C. Coggins & Robert L. Glicksman, 2019)
+Public Natural Resources Law (George Cameron Coggins & Robert L. Glicksman, 2023)

 This multivolume treatise offers a comprehensive look at public natural resources law, including constitutional frameworks, issues arising under tort and contract law, and federal land, mineral, and water resource development.
 This title is also available on Westlaw (Westlaw password required).